nuttycom/fsb_4-2014/slides.md

 ~~~

-Bool, Maybe and Either are called sum types for the obvious reason.
+Bool, Maybe and Either are called "sum" types.

 --------